abasu99/Inventory-Management-System/README.md

 ## Project Overview

-This Java Full Stack project is designed to showcase your skills and understanding of various technologies involved in full-stack development.
+This Java Full Stack project is designed to showcase my skills and understanding of various technologies involved in full-stack development.
 It incorporates both frontend and backend components to create a complete web application.

 This is an inventory management system of a branded company.
 It has separate portals for **Admin** & **User**.